Mauricio Dubon Preview, Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.62).
+- The Athletics have a 5.58 team ERA that ranks 29th among all league pitching staffs.

-- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (191 total, 1.3 per game).
+- Athletics pitchers combine to surrender 191 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.